Graduateshotline

 Princeton University

-Each year the department receives over 800 hundred applications for admission.
+Each year, the department receives over 800 admission applications.
 The program is very competitive, enrolling only twenty-five new students each year.
 Students are required to take the Graduate Record Exam.
 The average score on each section of the GRE is 780 - 800.
 The department is particularly interested in the Quantitative score.
-Students who are non-English speakers, and who have not attended a U.S. College or University, are required to take the TOEFL Exam.
-Working knowledge of multivariate calculus and matrix algebra required.
+Students who are non-English speakers and have not attended a U.S. College or University must take the TOEFL Examâ€"working knowledge of multivariate calculus and matrix algebra is required.

 The University of Wisconsin, Madison